microsoft/ebpf-for-windows/docs/RingBuffer.md

 ### Simplified blocking ringbuf consumer

-This consumer uses some theoretical helpers to simplify the above logic.
+This consumer uses some possible helpers to simplify the above logic (might also want timeout).

 ```c
 //Note: the below theoretical helpers would only need access to producers/consumer pages (offsets and data pages)